-Animal Humane is launching a new program to reduce the unwanted cat population in Albuquerque by spaying 2,550 additional cats.
+Animal Humane has launched a program to reduce the unwanted cat population in Albuquerque by spaying 2,550 additional cats.
 Each year, Animal Humane and the City's Animal Welfare Department are inundated with thousands of unwanted cats.
 While both shelters work hard to find homes for as many cats and kittens as possible, the unfortunate reality is thousands of cats are euthanized each year because there are more cats than available homes.

 Based on a successful program in Buffalo, NY, Animal Humane has taken on the challenge to reduce this population by dramatically increasing the number of female cats spayed each year - over and above what is currently being done.
 "Spaying female cats is the most effective way to reduce unwanted litters.
 Spaying kittens before they have their first litter has the biggest impact of all, which is why female kittens aged 4 - 6 months and weighing at least two pounds will be spayed for free at Animal Humane," said Peggy Weigle, Executive Director of Animal Humane.
 This program is for owned cats, not feral cats, which is a separate program at Animal Humane.

 The goal of the program is to reduce the number of unwanted cats so that no healthy cat is euthanized in the City of Albuquerque.
 "To pull off this number of additional cat spays, Animal Humane is delighted to have the support of eight additional veterinary clinics for this program, including Albuquerque Cat Clinic, Rio Grande Animal Clinic, Southwest Veterinary Medical Center, Vet-Co, Inc. and all four Albuquerque VCA Animal Hospitals", Weigle explained.
 Other clinics are welcome to participate by calling Animal Humane at 938-7885.